frogsfrogs/frogsfrogs.github.io/flash-book.md

 [![shoal](/images/flash/Oct2022/15a.jpg)](https://frogsfrogs.github.io/images/flash/Oct2022/15a.jpg)
 #15 shoal
 = available
-= I would love to do custom shoal pieces, please follow instructions on the booking info page for custom bookings if you'd like one.
+= I would love to do custom shoal pieces, please follow instructions on the booking info page for custom bookings if you'd like one. <a href="/shoals">-here-</a> are some pieces from this series I have done in the past.

 <br>
 <br>